UncleJunVIP/gabagool/README.md

 Why two different lists? `¯\_(ツ)_/¯` it was easier to make.
 Don't like it?
 That's fine you are entitled to your opinion.

+---

 ### Keyboard

-Yeah you type stuff and hit enter.
+Yeah, you type stuff and hit enter.

 It also features:

 1. Initial text
 2. Cursor support (move left / right in existing text)
 3. Button shortcuts for everything

+---

 ### Download Manager